MichaelBell/tt06-tinyQV/docs/info.md

 # How to test

-Load an image into flash and then select the design or release it from reset.
+Load an image into flash and then select the design.

+Reset the design as follows:

-The bidirectional IOs are all set to inputs when the design is in reset, so the flash (and optionally RAM).
+* Set rst_n high and then low to ensure the design sees a falling edge of rst_n.
+The bidirectional IOs are all set to inputs while rst_n is low.
+* Program the flash and leave flash in continuous read mode, and the PSRAMs in QPI mode
+* Drive all the QSPI CS high and set SD2:SD0 to the read latency of the QSPI flash and PSRAM in cycles.
+* Clock at least 8 times and stop with clock high
+* Release all the QSPI lines
+* Set rst_n high
+* Set clock low
+* Start clocking normally

+Based on the observed latencies from tt3p5 testing, at the target 64MHz clock a read latency of 2 or 3 is likely required.
+The maximum supported latency is 5.

+Build programs using the riscv32-unknown-elf toolchain and the [tinyQV-sdk](https://github.com/MichaelBell/tinyQV-sdk), some examples are [here](https://github.com/MichaelBell/tinyQV-projects).

 # External hardware